TI-Nspire series: Ndless

-Ndless (alternatively stylized Ndl3ss) is a third-party jailbreak for the TI-Nspire calculators that allows native programs, such as C, C++, and ARM assembly programs, to run.
+Ndless (or Ndl3ss for version 3.0) is a third-party jailbreak for the TI-Nspire calculators that allows native programs, such as C, C++, and ARM assembly programs, to run.
 Ndless was developed initially by Olivier Armand and Geoffrey Anneheim and released in February 2010 for the Clickpad handheld.
 Organizations such as Omnimaga and TI-Planet promoted Ndless and built a community around Ndless and Ndless programs.
 With Ndless, low-level operations can be accomplished, for example overclocking, allowing the handheld devices to run faster.
 Downgrade prevention can be defeated as well.
 In addition, Game Boy, Game Boy Advance, and Nintendo Entertainment System emulators exist for the handhelds with Ndless.
 Major Ndless-powered programs also include a port of the game Doom.
 Unlike Lua scripts, which are supported by Texas Instruments, Ndless is actively counteracted by TI.
 Each subsequent OS attempts to block Ndless from operating.

 Technical specifications

 Texas Instruments developed their own proprietary System-On-Chip from the ARM9 32-bit processors.
 The first generation of the TI-Nspire is based on LSI Corporation's (now Broadcom Inc.) "Zevio" design while the CX and CX II generation is built with Toshiba's Application-Specific Integrated Circuit design.

 Most Texas Instruments calculators contain only a non-volatile read-only memory called NAND Flash and a volatile random-access memory called Synchronous dynamic random-access memory or SDRAM.
 The NAND Flash is not executable but contains parts of the operating system.
 However, the TI-Nspire also uses NOR ROM to store boot instructions for the operating system.
 Texas Instruments most likely did this to free up the NAND Flash, and SDRAM in the calculator to be used by the user and operating system.
 The NAND Flash and SDRAM are used to store user and operating system documents.

 Previous Texas Instruments calculators had a backup button cell battery used to maintain user information, system information and time and date, between battery changes.
 This allows a user to keep their information when a battery is removed.
 Because the TI-Nspire lacks this backup battery, the SDRAM content is deleted whenever the user has to swap the battery out.
 This necessitates that the calculator load the operating system and file structure from the NAND Flash to the SDRAM, causing a longer loading time.

 Despite the overall performance increase between versions of the TI-Nspire, performance differences do exist.
 The TI-Nspire CX II version lacks 10+ MB of storage space compared to its predecessor.
-The TI-Nspire CM-C and CM-C CAS (the Chinese versions of the CX and CX CAS) are cheaper and have an updated design, but have only 32MB of RAM and no port for the wireless module.
+The TI-Nspire CM-C and CM-C CAS (the Chinese versions of the CX and CX CAS) are cheaper and have an updated design, but have only 32 MB of RAM and no port for the wireless module.